00JIMMY00/Grad_Doc/Book.md

       ```python
       def generate_answer(prompt: str) -> str:
-          if USE_PALM:
+          if USE_Gemini:
-              return generate_answer_with_palm(prompt)
+              return generate_answer_with_Gemini(prompt)
           elif USE_DEEPSEEK:
               return generate_answer_with_deepseek(prompt)
           else:
               raise RuntimeError("No LLM configured")
       ```
-    * Or we might embed the selection in the configuration by an env var like `LLM_PROVIDER=palm` or `local`, to explicitly control it.
+    * Or we might embed the selection in the configuration by an env var like `LLM_PROVIDER=Gemini` or `local`, to explicitly control it.
-  * Handles specifics like model name and parameters (e.g., `model='text-bison-001', temperature=0.5, max_tokens=256` for PaLM).
+  * Handles specifics like model name and parameters (e.g., `model='text-bison-001', temperature=0.5, max_tokens=256` for Gemini).
   * For DeepSeek/Ollama, sends HTTP requests, possibly uses `requests` or `httpx`.
   * Could handle streaming; but likely we keep it simple (block until full response).
-  * Manage error: e.g., if PaLM API returns error or times out, it could either try fallback (DeepSeek) or raise exception for route to catch.
+  * Manage error: e.g., if Gemini API returns error or times out, it could either try fallback (DeepSeek) or raise exception for route to catch.
   * This module ensures rest of code (especially the route logic) doesn’t care *how* the answer is generated, just that given a prompt you get a response.
 So, if we want to swap out for a different model, we just change this service accordingly.

 * **RAG Pipeline Service (`src/services/pipeline.py` perhaps):**